Recognize greenwashing

 Greenwashing is the practice of marketing products in a way designed to convince consumers that the product is more environmentally friendly than it actually is.

 An army of advertisers and marketers see a growing climate and environmental movement and are adjusting their ads to reflect that to sell more stuff.
-Do the terms eco-friendly, natural, sustainability made sound familiar?
-In some cases it is genuine.
+Do the terms eco-friendly, natural, and sustainably made sound familiar?
+In some cases, it is genuine.
 Unfortunately, in too many cases, it is simply a marketing ploy, and the products are really not sustainably made or environmentally friendly.

 Recognize greenwashing, call it out for what it is, and act accordingly.